CHICAGO MESOTHELIOMA LAWYER

 - Ensuring that you and your family receive mesothelioma compensation and justice.

 What Happens After a Deposition on a Mesothelioma Case?

-After the deposition, the process continues with the discovery phase.
+After the personal injury lawsuit deposition, you will move onto the discovery phase.
 This involves research, interrogations, and the gathering of information from both sides.
 Generally, your lawyer handles this phase by gathering evidence for your claim and responding to interrogations or allegations from the defendants.
-Your attorney prepares you ahead of time for all possible questions, and uses the information gathered to do this preparation.
+Your Chicago asbestos lawyers will prepare you ahead of time for all possible questions.

 Unfortunately, it often takes a while to reach a settlement for these cases.
-It also varies on a case by case basis.
-Some cases take several months, while others take longer than a year.
-Keep an open line of communication with your Chicago mesothelioma lawyer to have guidance on your case’s progress.
+Settlement amounts also vary on a case by case basis.
+Some asbestos cases take several months, while others take longer than a year.
+Keep an open line of communication with your Chicago asbestos attorney to have guidance on your case’s progress.